gb6162166/gb6-definitive/README.md

 # gb6-definitive
-The definitive gb6 map pack for Planetary Annihilation
+The definitive gb6 map pack for Planetary Annihilation.